Proper Time, Coordinate Systems, and

 STR Space.
 In STR, we can measure space in a very similar way as in classical physics.
 We imagine constructing a set of rigid measuring rods or rulers, which are checked to be the same length in the inertial frame of Clock 1, and we extend this out into a grid across space.
 We have to move the rulers around to start with, but when we have set up the grid, we keep them all stationary in the chosen inertial frame of Clock 1.

 We then use this grid of stationary measuring rods to measure the distances between various events.
-The main assumption is that identical types of measuring rods (which are the same lengths when we originally compare them at rest with Clock 1), maintain the same lengths after being moved to different places (and being made stationary again w.r.t.
-Clock 1).
+The main assumption is that identical types of measuring rods (which are the same lengths when we originally compare them at rest with Clock 1), maintain the same lengths after being moved to different places (and being made stationary again with regard to Clock 1).
 This feature is required by STR.

 The main complication, once again, is that we cannot determine any absolutely stationary frame for the grid of rulers.
 We can set up an alternative system of rulers, which are all in relative motion in a different inertial frame.
 As in classical physics, this results in assigning different ‘absolute velocities’ to most trajectories in the two different frames.
 But in this case there is a deeper difference: on the assumptions of STR, the lengths of measuring rods alter according to their velocities.
 This is called space dilation, and it is the counterpart of time dilation.